SansGuidon/bookmarks/README.md

 * [Farnam Street](https://fs.blog/reading/) - A Helpful Guide to Reading Better :books:
 * [David R. MacIver](https://www.drmaciver.com/2013/08/how-did-you-get-started-so-quickly/) - (2013) How to quickly become effective when joining a new company
 * [Bazyli Brzóska](https://invent.life/blog/on-organizing-projects-and-files/) - (2013) On organizing projects and files | TLDR : we shoudl use tags and we need more tools supporting them
+* [Gmail Help](https://support.google.com/mail/answer/7190?hl=en) - (2013) Search operators you can use with Gmail | You can use words or symbols called search operators to filter your Gmail search results.
+You can also combine operators to filter your results even more.

 > Learn
 * [Urban Dictionary](http://www.urbandictionary.com/) - online dictionary of slang words and phrases